This pomegranate lemonade is one of the most refreshing drinks adding a hit of flavour to a classic lemonade recipe.

 I was blown away by an amazing array of beverages available in the USA on my recent travels there.
-The category has literally exploded, and in line with what I saw in London two years ago.
-Sadly I wasn’t in either place long enough to drink my through these hundreds of amazing sounding drinks flavours.
+The category has literally exploded and is in line with what I saw in London two years ago.
+Sadly I wasn’t in either place long enough to drink mine through these hundreds of amazing-sounding drinks flavours.
 The one thing I did drink a lot of in America on this trip was lemonade.

 However, when in America one must drink lemonade.
 Or if you can’t go to America, make your own proper lemonade.

 Doing this by hand is a chore of note.
 Having the Breville Juice & Blend makes it a total breeze.
 You are also guaranteed to get ALL the juice out of each lemon.
-You just need to do remove the skin and pith, whack it into the feeder spout and bam – you are in juice.
-You do the same to make the pomegranate juice.
+You just need to remove the skin and pith, whack it into the feeder spout, and bam – you are in the juice.
+You do the same to make pomegranate juice.

 You will notice that I have garnished this drink with fresh sprigs of thyme, and this is because thyme and lemons are beautiful together.
-I have left it here as an interesting garnish, but you could infuse some of the thyme flavor into the syrup.
+I have left it here as an interesting garnish, but you could infuse some of the thyme flavour into the syrup.
 Just add a few sprigs to the hot syrup at the stage where you remove it from the heat.
 Bruise the stalks a little to release some of the aromatics and then strain the syrup when it’s cooled.
 This will add a delicious herbaceous spike to your drink.

 Recipe – makes about a litre of concentratePrint

-- 2 cups of freshly squeezed lemon juice
+2 cups of freshly squeezed lemon juice

 1/2 cup – 1 cup sugar syrup (depending on how sweet you like it)

-- 1/2 cup fresh pomegranate juice
+1/2 cup fresh pomegranate juice

 loads of ice

-- water or soda water
+water or soda water

 Fill the glass with ice.
 Top up with water or soda water and serve with fresh thyme sprigs and a few whole pomegranate seeds.
 These will pop in the mouth as you drink and look so very pretty.

-* Disclaimer * This post has been sponsored by
+* Disclaimer * This post has been sponsored by Breville South Africa